-Easter is upon us, and we all know what that means: delicious Sunday afternoon feasts centered around sweet, sweet meat.
+Easter is happening this Sunday, and despite everyone adhering to social distancing policies, you will likely still need some meat on the table.
 When it comes to planning your holiday spread, you can’t go wrong with a choice ham and some classic sides.
 To help you get started planning the perfect menu, we’ve rounded up our picks for the best Easter hams.

 Just one look at the picture-perfect coloring and marbling on their Kurobuta Ham and you’ll understand why Snake River Farms products are used in Michelin-star kitchens all over the globe.
 Made from heritage breed Berkshire pigs, Snake River Farms’ ham is known for flavor so naturally delectable that it hardly even needs a pinch of salt.
-For the Easter holiday, pick up the Kurobuta Ham Starter Kit, which includes a bone-in, 8-plus-pound ham, a Snake River Farms apron, a step-by-step cooking guide (printed on a decorative tea towel), and a digital thermometer to help you heat the meat to the perfect temperature.
+For the Easter holiday, pick up the Kurobuta Ham Starter Kit, which includes a bone-in, 8-plus-pound ham, a Snake River Farms apron, a step-by-step cooking a whole bone-in ham, which ranges from 14 pounds up to around 20.

 Hickory Farms needs no introduction.
 The company has been synonymous with tasty holiday meats for over 65 years, so it should be no surprise to see their spiral sliced ham on this list.
 Their HoneyGold ham is slow cured with a dash of honey for that signature succulent sweetness.
 It comes fully cooked and spiral sliced, so just pop it in the oven with the included glaze mix and it’s perfect to throw on a roll for a hearty holiday sandwich or for scooping up creamy mash at your Easter dinner table.